hkfuertes/altserverd/readme.md

 Aditionally, if a custom anisette server is needed to be run, there is another convenience service in the `docker-compose` that will build and run an anisette server on port `6969`
 - Build & run anisette: `docker-compose up anisette`

+### Run via Docker (Manually for now)
+First version of dockerized AltServer.
+To run (manually for now):
+- `docker-compose up altserver` -> this will bring you to a `bash` inside the image, already prepared.
+- `./AltServer` with arguments to run.
+- `usbmuxd` of `idevicepair pair` to pair the device.

+#### TODO:
+- Split `usbmuxd` into separated container (1-time continer) and share across the volume `/var/lib/lockdown` where the keys are stored.
+- Duplicate `altserver` container to be as-is for server wifi refresh and `config` for the bash that right now exists.

 ### Using powenn/AltServer-Linux-ShellScript
 There is a project that already does this exact same thing using a convenience script, but as `netmuxd` is not built by default for all the platforms, its script only supports wifi refresh for `x86_64`.
-As we provide a way to build for you specific platform, we could run the `x86_64` version of their script on our instalation to achieve wifi refresh, to do so:
+As a way to build is provided for you specific platform, it is possible run the `x86_64` version of their script on our instalation to achieve wifi refresh, to do so:
 - Download the [package](https://github.com/powenn/AltServer-Linux-ShellScript/releases) and extract it.
 - Build `netmuxd`: `docker-compose up netmuxd`
 - Copy [x64-run.sh](https://raw.githubusercontent.com/powenn/AltServer-Linux-ShellScript/main/x64-run.sh) onto the extracted folder.